The City of Hamilton's By-law 19-286 applies to all land within the City of Hamilton in respect of:

 5. Is your property covered by a regulated area of the Conservation Authority?

 - Yes.
 You will need to consult with the applicable Conservation Authority and provide any correspondence available with your City application should you wish to proceed.

-If in response to the above questions, an exemption to the Site Alteration By-law No. 19-186 is not applicable, please complete the application form with required submissions materials in accordance with the General Requirements documents and submit to [email protected].
+If in response to these questions, an exemption to the Site Alteration By-law No. 19-186 is not applicable, please complete the application form with required submissions materials in accordance with the General Requirements documents.
 Staff upon receipt will review your application for completeness and advise of fee payment methods at the appropriate time.